fp-cli/fp-cli-dev/README.md

 	[<repo>]
 		Name of the repository to fetch the release notes for.
-If no user/org was provided, 'wp-cli' org is assumed.
+If no user/org was provided, 'fp-cli' org is assumed.
 If no repo is passed, release notes for the entire org state since the last bundle release are fetched.

 	[<milestone>...]